 “The team is really excited to grow the reach of the organisation.
 We want to help support women in engineering today and inspire future generations to make a difference in the world.”

-There is a strong business case for having more women in engineering and Rachael believes its essential if we’re going to maximise innovative, creativity and competitiveness in world that’s constantly changing.
+There is a strong business case for having more women in engineering and Rachael believes its essential if we’re going to maximise innovation, creativity and competitiveness in a world that’s constantly changing.